MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

     1. If you need to reuse any certificate and therefore don't have to generate the certificate, set the **generateADCSCert** tag to **false** in the **ConfigTemplate.xml** file.

-3. If you're using SSL certificates that were previously generated, skip certificate generation, update the thumbprints in the **ConfigTemplate.xml** file.
+3. If you're using SSL certificates that were previously generated, skip certificate generation and update the thumbprints in the **ConfigTemplate.xml** file.
 The certificates can be installed in the **CurrentUser\\My** or **LocalMachine\\My** certificate stores.
 Additionally, their private keys must be exportable.

     > [!WARNING]
     > Because of a leading non-printable special character, the presence of which is difficult to determine, the Certificate Manager tool (certlm.msc) should not be used to copy thumbprints on Windows Server 2016.
 If the non-printable special character is present, you will receive the following error message: "X509 certificate not valid."
 To retrieve the thumbprints, see the results from Windows PowerShell commands, or run the following commands in Windows PowerShell.